 After leaving UNH in 2006, Kevin has worked extensively in advising and investing in lower middle market healthcare companies with a focus on health plans, outsourced health plan services and benefits administration.
 He serves or has served on the boards of numerous healthcare companies, including Picwell, Benestream, StatPayMD, Virtual Health and CheckPointHR (Chairman of the Board), among others.
 He also serves as advisor to Alegeus and served as a Board Observer to Liazon Corporation and TechHealth.
 He received a B.A. from Rutgers University.

 Ted is currently consulting with Peloton and other healthcare investors after spending over 23 years in the clinical laboratory industry, including 15 years with Genova Diagnostics, a former FFC portfolio company.
 At Genova, Ted served as Chairman and CEO from 2003 through 2015, and prior to that, as COO from 2000 to 2003.
 As an executive, Ted focused on establishing Organizational Excellence through metric-driven performance initiatives and a company-wide strategic vision.
-Under his leadership, Genova achieved double-digit organic growth and acquired and integrated its largest competitor, reaching over $100 million in revenue and $30 million in EBITDA before his departure in 2015.
+Under his leadership, Genova achieved double-digit organic growth and acquired and integrated its largest competitor, reaching over $100 million in revenue and $30 million in EBITDA before his retirement in 2015.

 Following Genova, Ted spent a year as Senior Vice President of Clinical Diagnostic Services U.S. for Eurofins Scientific, one of the global market leaders in agroscience, genomics, discovery pharmacology, and central laboratory services.
 Prior to Genova, he spent seven years with Quest Diagnostics and Nichols Institute where he held a variety of leadership positions in finance and business development.
 Before joining Quest, Ted served as a Manager in the Audit group for Deloitte from 1988 to 1993.
 He received a B.S. from The Wharton School at the University of Pennsylvania.